Complete Guide

 Open Graph Tags

-Open Graph tags control how your pages appear when shared on social media platforms like LinkedIn, Facebook, and X (Twitter).
-Without them, shared links show up with random images or no preview at all, dramatically reducing click-through rates.
-SeekON verifies that your OG title, description, image, and URL are properly configured so every share looks professional.
+Open Graph tags control how your pages look when shared on LinkedIn, Facebook, and X. Without them, shared links display with random images or no preview, which tanks click-through rates.
+SeekON verifies that your OG title, description, image, and URL are properly set up so every share looks deliberate.

 3